magento/devdocs/guides/v2.1/payments-integrations/vault/payment-token.md

 }
 {% endhighlight %}

-> There are two available types of `paymentTokenFactory`:
+ There are two types of `paymentTokenFactory`:

-> * [CreditCardTokenFactory]({{site.mage2100url}}app/code/Magento/Vault/Model/CreditCardTokenFactory.php) - using for credit cards
+ * [CreditCardTokenFactory]({{site.mage2100url}}app/code/Magento/Vault/Model/CreditCardTokenFactory.php): used for credit cards
-> * [AccountPaymentTokenFactory]({{site.mage2100url}}app/code/Magento/Vault/Model/AccountPaymentTokenFactory.php) - using for payments accounts, like PayPal
+ * [AccountPaymentTokenFactory]({{site.mage2100url}}app/code/Magento/Vault/Model/AccountPaymentTokenFactory.php): used for payment accounts, like PayPal

-The important thing for us it's `setGatewayToken()` method.
-This method retrieves _Gateway Token_ - a hashed value, based on some credit card details, different payment providers use different algorithms to create this hash.
+The important thing is `setGatewayToken()` method.
+This method retrieves Gateway Token,  a hashed value based on some credit card details.
+Different payment providers use different algorithms to create this hash.
 In most cases, exactly this token will be used to perform place order actions.

-And add created response handler to _Handler Chain_ to _Vault_ payment provider:
+The created response handler must be added to Handler Chain:

 {% highlight xml %}
 <virtualType name="BraintreeAuthorizationHandler" type="Magento\Payment\Gateway\Response\HandlerChain">